 The contract between you and your manager should be a win-win.
 And remember, your manager works for you, not the other way around.

-In conclusion, I strongly advise artists whether newbies or veterans, become educated about the music business.
+I strongly advise artists whether newbies or veterans, become educated about the music business.
 If you were a plumber and didn’t know how to use an adjustable pipe wrench, you wouldn’t be much of a plumber would you?
 Not!

 Devote the same level of passion and determination you had when you learned how to play guitar, rap, sing, DJ, or produce, to learning the music business.
 Add your newfound knowledge and skillset to your repertoire of talents.
 Now go out there and make great music without being ripped off.